plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/2nd Level/Darkness.md

 > *"Lights off."*

-You create a 15-foot-radius sphere centered on target point or object that is small or smaller within range.
-This spreads around corners.
-Completely covering the source of the darkness with an opaque object blocks the darkness.

-The area of this sphere is treated as being in magical darkness.
+You create a 15 ft. radius sphere centered on target point or object that is small or smaller in range.
+The area inside this sphere is filled with *Magical Darkness*.

-If any of this spell's area overlaps with an area of light created by a spell of level `X` or lower, the spell that created the light is dispelled, where `X = this spell's level`.
+If any of this Spell's area overlaps with an area of light created by a spell of level `X` or lower, the spell that created the light is *Dispelled*, where `X = this spell's level`.

 **Classes:** Magus, Sorcerer, Warlock, Wizard